danray0424/phpHue/README.md

 You need to specify an ip (-i), a key (-k) and at least one of the following options: -h, -s, -b, -t, -o or -n.
 If you don't specify a light, it'll set the values you specify on all of them.

-If you don't have a key yet, you can register one by calling colorset.php with -g.
+If you don't have a key yet, you can register one by calling huecli.php with -g.

 You can turn lights on or off with the -o switch.
 Any other parameter implies '-o 1'.
 In other words, if you specify any other parameter when the lamp is off, we'll turn it on for you.